djpandit007/turbo-invention/Section2-CoreConcepts.md

 ### Pods

-- K8s **does not** deploy containers directly on the worker nodes
+- Kubernetes **does not** deploy containers directly on the worker nodes.
-- Encapsulated within a pod - which is a single instance of an application
+- Encapsulated within a pod - which is a single instance of an application.
-- Smallest object you can create in k8s
+- Smallest object you can create in Kubernetes.
 - We don't spin up a new instance of the app within an existing pod.
   - We will create a new pod entirely and bring up our new app instance in it.
-- Multiple pods **can be** within the same node
+- Multiple pods **can be** within the same node.
-- **Pods have a 1:1 relationship with containers running your application**
+- **Pods have a 1:1 relationship with containers running your application.**

 #### Multi-container Pods

-- We can have multiple containers within the same pod
+- We can have multiple containers within the same pod.
   - However, these containers aren't the same.
-  - One container will be our app, the other container will be a "helper" container
+  - One container will be our app, the other container will be a "helper" container.
 - All containers within a pod will be killed if a pod goes down.
-- This is a rare use case
+- This is a rare use case.

 ---